 Frequently asked questions

-What will my out-of-pocket cost be for a roof replacement in Aberdeen?
+What is the typical cost to replace a roof in Aberdeen?

 Wind/hail deductible notice

-South Dakota policies typically carry a separate wind and hail deductible structured as a percentage of dwelling coverage, commonly 1–2 percent in Brown County.
-A home insured for $350,000 at a 2 percent hail deductible means a $7,000 out-of-pocket deductible before insurance coverage begins.
-Some policies offer optional flat-dollar deductibles ($500–$2,500), which may be more favorable for lower-value homes; review your declarations page to confirm your specific deductible type and amount.
+South Dakota homeowners typically carry wind and hail deductibles structured as a percentage of dwelling coverage, with 1–2 percent being standard in Brown County.
+For a home insured for $205,500 at a 2 percent deductible, the out-of-pocket cost before insurance coverage applies is $4,110.
+Verify your specific deductible percentage and dollar amount in your policy documents, as some policies use flat-dollar deductibles ($500–$2,500) instead.